 A child in this context is anyone under the age of 19.

-A vulnerable adult is a person over the age of 18 and who may be unable to take care of him/herself by reason of mental or other disability, age or illness or unable to protect him/herself against harm or exploitation.
+Vulnerable adults are over the age of 18 and who may be unable to take care of themselves by reason of mental or other disability, age or illness or unable to protect themselves against harm or exploitation.

-Sherburn in Elmet Community Trust has a responsibility to protect children and vulnerable adults from the possibility of being abused within the organisation and to act if allegations of abuse are made, or abuse comes to light.
+Sherburn in Elmet Community Trust has a responsibility to protect children and vulnerable adults from the possibility of being abused within the organisation and to act if allegations of abuse are made or becomes apparent.

 The Trust will respond promptly and appropriately to all suspicions or allegations of abuse.

-The Trust will have a procedure for investigating concerns about possible abuse and taking appropriate action to manage the situation and prevent any recurrence.
+The Trust has a procedure for investigating concerns about possible abuse and taking appropriate action to manage the situation and prevent any recurrence.